Fumi24/RunesReformed/README.md

 A. You might have entered a wrong number e.g making a rune page called "Mundo, 8000, 8000 etc" wont work because league cant set your rune to Precision more than once, you also cant take Press The Attack more than once.

+Q. Can i get banned using this?!

+A. Im only using Riot's own stuff, so i dont see why this would be banable.

 ## Thanks to